Brooklyn Snow

 Soprano

 Soprano Brooklyn Snow is a rising international artist with multiple performances to her credit in both Europe and the United States in her young career.
 This season, Ms. Snow debuted at Carnegie Hall as the soprano soloist for Choirs of America’s Emerging Artists Series, covered the role of Semele with Opera Santa Barbara, debuted at Arizona Opera in A Little Night Music, returned to Union Avenue Opera to sing Nannetta in Falstaff and Anne Egerman in A Little Night Music, and also sang her first Maria in West Side Story, alongside her husband Matthew Greenblatt as Tony, with the New Philharmonic Orchestra outside of Chicago.
-As an Oregon native, she is thrilled to debut as Musetta with Eugene Opera this season!
+As an Oregon native, she will debut as Musetta in La Bohème with Eugene Opera and return to Opera Santa Barbara to sing the role of Clara in The Light In the Piazza.